 Student organizations must comply with the following registration requirements.
 Organizations are reviewed by the Student Organization Review Board to determine classification level.

-- New organizations may register at any time during the year but must complete the process within one month.
+- New organizations may register at any time during the year but must complete the process within 30 days of submitting the request.
 It is understood that information provided in the registration process will be treated as public information and distributed to the university community as needed.

 - Officers for RSO's must be in good academic and judicial standing as well as registered for at least six semester hours of credit at GVSU during their term of office.
 A staff member in the Office of Student Life will review academic progress each semester.
 Officers not maintaining a 2.0 cumulative GPA and a minimum of 6 credit hours will forfeit their position upon notification from the Office of Student Life.
 The organization advisor will also be notified regarding the status of the officer.

 - The officers of RSO's are responsible for familiarizing themselves and all members with all university procedures pertaining to the organization's activities.
 Each organization shall be responsible for the individual and collective conduct of its members in all of its group-sponsored activities and functions.